 The Process of Ocean Acidification

-Ocean acidification has been called a sister problem to climate change because it is caused by the same human-caused production of large amounts of CO2.
+Ocean acidification has been called a sister problem to climate change because it also results from human activities that release CO2.
 Its impacts are additional to, and may exacerbate, the effects of climate change.

 Seawater pH is a critical variable in marine systems.
 Today’s surface ocean water is slightly alkaline, with a pH ranging from 7.5 to 8.5 and it is saturated with calcium carbonate, a very important organic molecule for organisms like corals, mollusks and crustaceans that make shells.
 As CO2 reacts with the seawater, it lowers the pH and releases hydrogen ions.
 These ions bind strongly with carbonate, preventing it from forming the important calcium carbonate molecules.
 If the pH of the global oceans drops 0.4 by the end of the century as predicted, the levels of calcium carbonate available for use by marine organisms will decrease by 50%.